TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-08-27 - Removes Point Defense Laser from USA Airforce Carpet Bomber <a name='link__20220827__953_afg_carpet_pdl'></a>
 **Changes**

-- **TWEAK**: Removes the PointDefenseLaser from the USA Airforce Carpet Bomber.
-All other USA Airforce General Promotion planes have no PointDefenseLaser either, including the B52 bomber that delivers the MOAB and looks identical to the B52 Carpet Bomber.
-USA Airforce opponents will now be able to shoot down the Carpet Bomber more easily with Rockets.
+- **TWEAK**: The Point Defense Laser from the USA Airforce Carpet Bomber is now removed.
+All other USA Airforce General Promotion planes have no Point Defense Laser either, including the B52 bomber that delivers the MOAB and looks identical to the B52 Carpet Bomber.
+USA Airforce opponents will now be able to shoot down the Carpet Bomber more easily with rockets.

 **Links**